dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 Sound.
 The wave equation

-47-1 WavesIn this chapter we shall discuss the phenomenon of waves.
-This is a phe-nomenon which appears in many contexts throughout physics, and therefore ourattention should be concentrated on it not only because of the particular exampleconsidered here, which is sound, but also because of the much wider applicationof the ideas in all branches of physics.
+47-1 Waves In this chapter we shall discuss the phenomenon of waves.
+This is a phe- nomenon which appears in many contexts throughout physics, and therefore our attention should be concentrated on it not only because of the particular example considered here, which is sound, but also because of the much wider application of the ideas in all branches of physics.

-It was pointed out when we studied the harmonic oscillator that there arenot only mechanical examples of oscillating systems but electrical ones as well.Waves are related to oscillating systems, except that wave oscillations appear notonly as time-oscillations at one place, but propagate in space as well.
+It was pointed out when we studied the harmonic oscillator that there are not only mechanical examples of oscillating systems but electrical ones as well.
+Waves are related to oscillating systems, except that wave oscillations appear not only as time-oscillations at one place, but propagate in space as well.

 We have really already studied waves.
-When we studied light, in learningabout the properties of waves in that subject, we paid particular attention to theinterference in space of waves from several sources at diﬀerent locations and allat the same frequency.
-There are two important wave phenomena that we havenot yet discussed which occur in light, i.e., electromagnetic waves, as well as inany other form of waves.
-The ﬁrst of these is the phenomenon of interferencein time rather than interference in space.
-If we have two sources of sound whichhave slightly diﬀerent frequencies and if we listen to both at the same time,then sometimes the waves come with the crests together and sometimes withthe crest and trough together (see Fig. 47-1).
-The rising and falling of the soundthat results is the phenomenon of beats or, in other words, of interference intime.
-The second phenomenon involves the wave patterns which result whenthe waves are conﬁned within a given volume and reﬂect back and forth fromwalls.
+When we studied light, in learning about the properties of waves in that subject, we paid particular attention to the interference in space of waves from several sources at diﬀerent locations and all at the same frequency.
+There are two important wave phenomena that we have not yet discussed which occur in light, i.e., electromagnetic waves, as well as in any other form of waves.
+The ﬁrst of these is the phenomenon of interference in time rather than interference in space.
+If we have two sources of sound which have slightly diﬀerent frequencies and if we listen to both at the same time, then sometimes the waves come with the crests together and sometimes with the crest and trough together (see Fig. 47-1).
+The rising and falling of the sound that results is the phenomenon of beats or, in other words, of interference in time.
+The second phenomenon involves the wave patterns which result when the waves are conﬁned within a given volume and reﬂect back and forth from walls.

-These eﬀects could have been discussed, of course, for the case of electromag-netic waves.
-The reason for not having done this is that by using one example wewould not generate the feeling that we are actually learning about many diﬀerent
+These eﬀects could have been discussed, of course, for the case of electromag- netic waves.
+The reason for not having done this is that by using one example we would not generate the feeling that we are actually learning about many diﬀerent

 47-1